What if my mentee doesn't contact me or return my emails?

 - Academic fields of interest beyond one’s central focus

 - A typical day at school/work

 How can I be an effective mentor?

-Check out our Resources page for articles on mentor relationships and best practices.
+Check out our Mentoring Tips and Best Practices page for articles on mentor relationships and best practices.
 Also, feel free to contact us and we will be happy to meet with you to discuss mentoring tips!

 Does my mentorship relationship end at the close of the academic term or year?